Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Results

-Beyond point forecasts, SLSTM also excels in probabilistic forecasting.
-It has the lowest overall WIS in both waves (See Table~\ref{tab:wis_decomp_delta_omicron}).
+Beyond point forecasts, SLSTM also excelled in probabilistic forecasting.
+It had the lowest overall WIS in both waves (See Table~\ref{tab:wis_decomp_delta_omicron}).
 The improvement can reach 37\% over the next best model, \textit{COVIDhub-4\_week\_ensemble}, in the Omicron wave.
-When decomposing WIS into three components (shown in Table~\ref{tab:wis_decomp_delta_omicron}, \ref{tab:wis_decomposition_delta}, and \ref{tab:wis_decomposition_omicron}), SLSTM achieves the smallest dispersion in both waves, indicating tighter and more reliable prediction intervals.
-Consistent with the point‑based metrics, SLSTM leads on short‑term horizons and maintains a slight advantage over the equally weighted ensemble (\textit{COVIDhub‑4\_week\_ensemble}) across the 28‑day window.
-During the Omicron wave, its under-prediction performance is similar to \textit{COVIDhub-4\_week\_ensemble}, but its over-prediction errors are significantly lower, showing fewer high-end misses and better performance in predicting turning point and decreasing phases.
+When decomposing WIS into three components (shown in Table~\ref{tab:wis_decomp_delta_omicron}, \ref{tab:wis_decomposition_delta}, and \ref{tab:wis_decomposition_omicron}), SLSTM achieved the smallest dispersion in both waves, indicating tighter and more reliable prediction intervals.
+Consistent with the point‑based metrics, SLSTM led on short‑term horizons and maintained a slight advantage over the equally weighted ensemble (\textit{COVIDhub‑4\_week\_ensemble}) across the 28‑day window.
+During the Omicron wave, its under-prediction performance was similar to \textit{COVIDhub-4\_week\_ensemble}, but its over-prediction errors were significantly lower, showing fewer high-end misses and better performance in predicting turning point and decreasing phases.

-Fig. \ref{error_map} presents the spatial distribution of prediction error on $2^{nd}, 9^{th}, 16^{th}$, and $23^{rd}$ days ahead as forecasted on January 3, 2022.
+Fig. \ref{error_map} presents the spatial distribution of the prediction errors on $2^{nd}, 9^{th}, 16^{th}$, and $23^{rd}$ days ahead as forecasted on January 3, 2022.
 All choropleth maps are normalized by population.
-Overall, SLSTM shows no systematic bias and has uniformly lower prediction errors across low-, median-, and high-incidence states than \textit{COVIDhub-4\_week\_ensemble} and \textit{COVIDhub-trained\_ensemble} on all four dates.
-The two ensemble models tend to overpredict in states with larger populations, while SLSTM has relatively smaller prediction errors.
-The patterns are most obvious in the forecasts of the last row ($23^{rd}$ day), with less spatial pattern left in the residuals.
+Overall, SLSTM showed no systematic bias and had uniformly lower prediction errors across low-, median-, and high-incidence states than \textit{COVIDhub-4\_week\_ensemble} and \textit{COVIDhub-trained\_ensemble} on all four dates.
+The two ensemble models tended to overpredict in states with larger populations, while SLSTM had relatively smaller prediction errors.
+The patterns were most obvious in the forecasts for the last row ($23^{rd}$ day), with less spatial pattern left in the residuals.